ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   when checking if the ABI changed. *(Lukas Winkler)*
 - The completion for [fish](http://fishshell.com) now also suggest the `info/` meta attributes of the [file plugin](https://www.libelektra.org/plugins/file). *(René Schwaiger)*

+### Copy Template

 - The script [`copy-template`](https://master.libelektra.org/scripts/copy-template) is now location independent.
 It will always create a new plugin in `src/plugins`. *(René Schwaiger)*
+- The command now also supports the new [template for C++ based plugins](https://www.libelektra.org/plugins/cpptemplate).
+Please use the command line switch `-p` to create a new plugin based on `cpptemplate`.

 [`cmake-format`]: https://github.com/cheshirekow/cmake_format